SocialGouv/kontinuous/README.md

     - [values-compilers/dash-instances](plugins/recommended/values-compilers/dash-instances.js) <br>
         Compile values key at root level that start with existing chart name, including dependencies chart name, as `${chartName}-arbitrary-instance-name`, to make a chart alias and implement an instance the chart.

+        You can declare as many instances as you want of a chart, the name must start with the chart's name suffixed by `-`, eg:

+        ```yaml
+        app:
+          host: ozensemble.fr
+          redirectFrom:
+            - "{{ .Values.global.host }}"
+            - www.ozensemble.fr

+        app-2nd-instance:
+          probesPath: /healthz
+          envFrom:
+            - secretRef:
+                name: "{{ .Values.global.pgSecretName }}"
+            - secretRef:
+                name: app-sealed-secret
+            - configMapRef:
+                name: app-configmap
+        ```

     - [values-compilers/unfold-charts](plugins/recommended/values-compilers/unfold-charts.js) <br>
         Refacto the value tree on the fly matching the root level key name with dependencies subcharts names.
 Example, if you import `fabrique` kontinous plugin in your project: <br>